Sinclair Oil Corporation

-Sinclair Oil Corporation was an American petroleum corporation, founded by Harry F. Sinclair on May 1, 1916, the Sinclair Oil and Refining Corporation combined, amalgamated, the assets of 11 small petroleum companies.
+Sinclair Oil Corporation was an American petroleum corporation founded by Harry F. Sinclair on May 1, 1916.
+The Sinclair Oil and Refining Corporation amalgamated the assets of 11 small petroleum companies.
 Originally a New York corporation, Sinclair Oil reincorporated in Wyoming in 1976.
-The corporation's logo featured the silhouette of a large green sauropod dinosaur, based on the then-common idea that oil deposits beneath the earth came from the dead bodies of dinosaurs.
+The corporate logo featured the silhouette of a large green Brontosaurus dinosaur, based on the then-common idea that oil deposits beneath the earth came from the dead bodies of dinosaurs.

-It was ranked on the list of largest privately owned American corporations.
+Sinclair was ranked as one of the largest privately owned American corporations.
 It owned and operated refineries, gas stations, hotels, a ski resort, and a cattle ranch.

 History

 Sinclair has long been a fixture on American roads with its dinosaur logo and mascot, a Brontosaurus.